industrial-optimization-group/desdeo-mcdm/README.md

 ## Demonstrations
 ### NAUTILUS Navigator
-The implementation of NAUTILUS Navigator has been used used build a web based graphical user interface found [online](https://dash.misitano.xyz).
+The implementation of NAUTILUS Navigator has been used to build a web based graphical user interface found [online](https://dash.misitano.xyz).
 Feel free to try it!
 The source code for this demo is available [here](https://github.com/gialmisi/desdeo-dash).

 Here is a video of the webapp in action:
 ![NAUTILUS Navigator in action.](https://github.com/industrial-optimization-group/desdeo-mcdm/blob/master/assets/nautilus_nav_demo.gif "A gif of the demo in action.")